yashlohade21/Predicting-Student-Performance-Using-ML-AI/README.md

 - `templates`: This directory contains HTML templates used in the web application.

 ## Author
-Sanjay Kumar Prasad, You can also visit my GitHub profile: @skprasad117
+Yash Lohade, You can also visit my GitHub profile: @yashlohade21

 Feel free to reach out with any questions or feedback regarding the project.